mogli0528/work_note/dev_tools/opencv/opencv-python/doc/learning_opencv/cv2_func_collections.md

 The function uses the DFT-based algorithm in case of sufficiently large kernels (~``11 x 11`` or larger) and the direct algorithm for small kernels.

 ## cv2.HoughLines()
-- cv2.HoughLines(image, rho, theta, threshold[, lines[, srn[, stn[, min_theta[, max_theta]]]]]) → lines;
-- rho – 累加器的距离分辨率, 单位是像素.
-- theta – 累加器的角度分辨率, 单位是弧度.
-- threshold – 累加器的阈值. 只有投票值大于阈值的那些直线才会被接受.
-- lines – Output vector of lines.
-Each line is represented by a two-element vector  (\rho, \theta) .  \rho is the distance from the coordinate origin  (0,0) (top-left corner of the image).  \theta is the line rotation angle in radians ( 0 \sim \textrm{vertical line}, \pi/2 \sim \textrm{horizontal line} ).
-- srn – For the multi-scale Hough transform, it is a divisor for the distance resolution rho .
-The coarse accumulator distance resolution is rho and the accurate accumulator resolution is rho/srn .
-If both srn=0 and stn=0 , the classical Hough transform is used.
-Otherwise, both these parameters should be positive.
-- stn – For the multi-scale Hough transform, it is a divisor for the distance resolution theta.
-- min_theta – For standard and multi-scale Hough transform, minimum angle to check for lines.
-Must fall between 0 and max_theta.
-- max_theta – For standard and multi-scale Hough transform, maximum angle to check for lines.
-Must fall between min_theta and CV_PI.
-- method –
-One of the following Hough transform variants:

-CV_HOUGH_STANDARD 标准霍夫变换.
-Every line is represented by two floating-point numbers  (\rho, \theta) , where  \rho is a distance between (0,0) point and the line, and  \theta is the angle between x-axis and the normal to the line.
-Thus, the matrix must be (the created sequence will be) of CV_32FC2 type
-CV_HOUGH_PROBABILISTIC 概率霍夫变换 (more efficient in case if the picture contains a few long linear segments).
-It returns line segments rather than the whole line.
-Each segment is represented by starting and ending points, and the matrix must be (the created sequence will be) of the CV_32SC4 type.
-CV_HOUGH_MULTI_SCALE 多尺度变量霍夫变换.
-The lines are encoded the same way as CV_HOUGH_STANDARD. param1 –
-First method-dependent parameter:

-For the classical Hough transform, it is not used (0).
-For the probabilistic Hough transform, it is the minimum line length.
-For the multi-scale Hough transform, it is srn. param2 –
-Second method-dependent parameter:

-For the classical Hough transform, it is not used (0).
-For the probabilistic Hough transform, it is the maximum gap between line segments lying on the same line to treat them as a single line segment (that is, to join them).
-For the multi-scale Hough transform, it is stn.
-The function implements the standard or standard multi-scale Hough transform algorithm for line detection.
-See http://homepages.inf.ed.ac.uk/rbf/HIPR2/hough.htm for a good explanation of Hough transform.
-See also the example in HoughLinesP() description.